metio/pasejo/tests/cmd/completion/pasejo-completion-powershell.md

         'pasejo;identity;add' {
             [CompletionResult]::new('-f', '-f', [CompletionResultType]::ParameterName, 'The path to the identity file')
             [CompletionResult]::new('--file', '--file', [CompletionResultType]::ParameterName, 'The path to the identity file')
+            [CompletionResult]::new('-s', '-s', [CompletionResultType]::ParameterName, 'Optional name of store to use.
+Defaults to the default store or the first one defined in the local user configuration')
+            [CompletionResult]::new('--store', '--store', [CompletionResultType]::ParameterName, 'Optional name of store to use.
+Defaults to the default store or the first one defined in the local user configuration')
             [CompletionResult]::new('-h', '-h', [CompletionResultType]::ParameterName, 'Print help')
             [CompletionResult]::new('--help', '--help', [CompletionResultType]::ParameterName, 'Print help')
             break